cameronsamuels/iconrounder/README.md

 3. Downoad the round icon

 # Features
-- The simplest icon rounder.
-Just 2 buttons
 - Exports as a transparent png
-- Non-sqaure input images are allowed
+- Non-sqaure images will be cropped to the center

 # Why use this app
-- No watermark, no ads, no in app purchases, no cost
+- No watermark, no ads, no in app purchases, no cost, royalty free
 - Works for any icon, any resolution
-- Fast, light-weight, and reliable
+- Fast, light-weight, efficient, and reliable
+- Loads, rounds, and downloads in a quarter second

 # Apps
 I will publish a Chrome extension for this app.
 Possibly other apps too.